mfem/web/src/examples.md

 ##Example 38: Cut-Volume and Cut-Surface Integration
 <img class="floatright" width="285pt" src="../img/examples/ex38.png">

 This example code demonstrates construction of cut-surface and cut-volume IntegrationRules.
 The cut is specified by the zero level set of a given Coefficient $\phi$.
 The resulting IntegrationRules are combined with standard LinearFormIntegrators to demonstrate integration of a function $u$ over an implicit interface, and a subdomain bounded by an implicit interface:
 $$ S = \int_{\phi = 0} u(x) ~ ds, \quad V = \int_{\phi > 0} u(x) ~ dx. $$

 The IntegrationRules are constructed by the moment-fitting algorithm introduced by [Müller, Kummer and Oberlack](https://doi.org/10.1002/nme.4569).
-Through a set of basis functions, for each element the method defines and solves a local under-determined system for the vector of quadrature weights.
-All surface and volume integrals, which are required to form the system, are reduced to 1D integration over intersected segments.
+Through a set of basis functions, for each element the method defines and solves a local under-determined system for the vector of quadrature weights All surface and volume integrals, which are required to form the system, are reduced to 1D integration over intersected segments.

 _The example has only a serial ([ex38.cpp](https://github.com/mfem/mfem/blob/master/examples/ex38.cpp)) version, because the  construction of the integration rules is an element-local procedure.
 It requires MFEM to be built with LAPACK, which is used to find the optimal solution of an under-determined system of equations._
 <div style="clear:both;"/></div>
 <br></div>